Hospice and palliative care services can improve the quality of life for rural residents of all ages who are

 everyone has the right to die pain-free and with dignity.
 The focus is on compassion, caring, and quality of

 life, not curing.
 It helps patients and their families live life to its fullest.

-Palliative care, also called comfort care, supportive care, or symptom management, provides treatment of symptoms or suffering at any stage of a serious illness.
+Palliative care — also called comfort care, supportive care, or symptom management

 What types of services do hospice and palliative care provide?